mwdle/ESPHomeConfig/README.md

    docker compose up -d
    ```

-Your container should be up and running and you should be able to execute ESPHome commands via `docker exec` like so:
+Your container should be up and running and you should be able to connect to the ESPHome web interface and also execute ESPHome commands via `docker exec` like so:

 ```shell
 docker exec -it esphome esphome run YOUR_CONFIG.yaml